BasilGunderson/omori-apple-patch/patch.md

 # Uninstall

-Simply verify the integrity of your OMORI game files through Steam.
+Simply verify the integrity of your OMORI game files through Steam

+Afterwards, delete the OMORI Patch folder found inside of your tmp (or temp) folder.